 Patients, their families and friends often need professional support as they adjust to living with a cancer diagnosis.
 Scripps MD Anderson offers referrals and professional care from experts in psychology, psychiatry and emotional health, including individual and family counseling, to help with the emotional challenges of cancer.

 Following treatment for cancer, many patients need the help of physical rehabilitation and/or occupational therapy professionals to regain strength, relearn skills or adapt to changes in their bodies.
-We offer a full range of services to support you through your recovery, including:
+We offer a full range of physical rehabilitation services for cancer patients to support you through your recovery, including:

 Certified lymphedema treatment therapists at Scripps Health offer care at several locations in San Diego.
 Collaborating with physicians and other health care professionals to ensure a comprehensive approach, they develop customized lymphedema treatment plans to help people with lymphedema alleviate pain, reduce swelling, lower the risk of infection and learn self-management techniques.